atphy/ap-backend-capstone/README.md

 ### Features that are Stretch Goals:
 - Customers and stores are able to edit profile details
 - Stores are able to customize the look of their storefronts (upload images, change colors of text and backgrounds)
-- Cool spinning record animation while results load!
-I don’t know how to do this!
 - Stores can “pin” records to home page view carousel
 - Stores are able to have multiple email addresses associated with different employees
 - Stores are able to set different levels of employee privileges